ECi Competition

 ![]() |

-Good luck to this year's ECi teams.
-There's still time to add your team to the list!
+Good luck to this year's ECi teams!

-- California Polytechnic State University, San Luis Obispo
+- California Polytechnic State University

 - Louisiana State University

-- University of Florida
+- University of Cincinnati

 ECi gives students the opportunity to put their knowledge to work.
 Team members will gain valuable experience working in a group, interacting with professionals, and solving problems.
-Plus, you get to visit Orlando, it looks good on a resume, and there's the potential to earn cash prizes!
+Plus, you get to visit Calgary, it looks good on a resume, and there's the potential to earn cash prizes!

 Although the challenge is somewhat qualitative, teams will be expected to address a wide range of concerns related to the environment, energy, government, transportation and health.
 Teams will be evaluated based on a variety of issues, including how the problem is interpreted, how conclusions were determined, and how well the team can communicate its reasoning and judgements.
 In addition to the scientific and technical aspects of this competition, resolution of political and community issues along with appropriate regulatory approaches will be important.